Homeownership with Habitat

 7. Home Dedication and closing

-Soon after the dedication the future homebuyer will sign their loan agreements and move into their new home.
+Soon after the dedication the future homeowners will sign their loan agreements and move into their new home.

 How to Apply